SolangePalominoSol123/DeepReSPred-front/README.md

 ## DeepReSPred back-end repository

-The DeepReSPred tool need a back-end component to work out.
+The DeepReSPred tool needs a back-end component to work out.
 This component is available in other repository.
 The docker configuration is still in process.
 Check the repository
 [DeepReSPred back-end](https://github.com/SolangePalominoSol123/DeepReSPred2-backend)